jpgavieta/multidevice-study-pipeline/README.md

 - `src/scheduler/` (`scheduler.py`, `jobs.py`) — APScheduler wiring that reads `config/schedule.yml` and calls the E→T→L pipeline on a cadence; `apscheduler` is already a `pyproject.toml` dependency
 - `notifications/notify.py` — email/Slack alerting on a failed `study.pipeline_runs` row

-# How to setup dev environment (fresh machine / new teammate)
+# How to dev setup (fresh machine / new teammate):

 ## 1. Clone the repo